CodingBubble/projectillm_backend/README.md

 1. Name of the executing user[String]
 2. Password of the executing user [String]
 3. Id of the Announcement [int]

 result: Bool: true if successful

+## Poll/Voting Functions

+### vote_create:
+Creates a new Vote > [Only the creator of the Event can execute this]

+Args:
+1. Name of the executing user[String]
+2. Password of the executing user [String]
+3. Id of the Event the Vote should be created in
+4. Title of the new Vote [String]

+result: Object: of the newly created Vote

+### vote_update:
+Updates the title of a Vote > [Only the creator of the Event can execute this]

+Args:
+1. Name of the executing user[String]
+2. Password of the executing user [String]
+3. Id of the Vote to Change [int]
+4. New title of the Vote [String]

+result: Bool: true if successful

+### vote_delete:
+Deletes a Vote  > [Only the creator of the Event can execute this]

+Args:
+1. Name of the executing user[String]
+2. Password of the executing user [String]
+3. Id of the Vote to Delete [int]

+result: Bool: true if successful

+### vote_get_count:
+Fetches the Amount of Users that took part in a Vote

+Args:
+1. Name of the executing user[String]
+2. Password of the executing user [String]
+3. Id of the Vote [int]

+result: Int: Number of Users

+### vote_load_options:
+Loads all Options in a Vote

+Args:
+1. Name of the executing user[String]
+2. Password of the executing user [String]
+3. Id of the Vote [int]

+result: List of Objects: Options

+### vote_user_get_votes:
+Loads all Options the executing User took in a Vote

+Args:
+1. Name of the executing user[String]
+2. Password of the executing user [String]
+3. Id of the Vote [int]

+result: List of Objects: Options

+### vote_option_create:
+Creates a new Vote Option > [Only the creator of the Event can execute this]

+Args:
+1. Name of the executing user[String]
+2. Password of the executing user [String]
+3. Id of the Event the Vote should be created in
+4. Title of the new Option [String]

+result: Object: of the newly created Vote Option

+### vote_option_update:
+Updates the title of a Vote Option > [Only the creator of the Event can execute this]

+Args:
+1. Name of the executing user[String]
+2. Password of the executing user [String]
+3. Id of the Vote to Change [int]
+4. New title of the Option [String]

+result: Bool: true if successful

+### vote_option_delete:
+Deletes a Vote Option > [Only the creator of the Event can execute this]

+Args:
+1. Name of the executing user[String]
+2. Password of the executing user [String]
+3. Id of the Vote to Delete [int]

+result: Bool: true if successful

+### vote_option_get_count:
+Fetches the Amount of Users that voted for an Option

+Args:
+1. Name of the executing user[String]
+2. Password of the executing user [String]
+3. Id of the Vote Option [int]

+result: Int: Number of Users

+### vote_user_add_vote:
+Adds to a Vote to a Vote Option as the executing User

+Args:
+1. Name of the executing user[String]
+2. Password of the executing user [String]
+3. Id of the Vote Option [int]

+result: Bool: true if successful

+### vote_user_add_vote:
+Removes to a Vote from a Vote Option as the executing User

+Args:
+1. Name of the executing user[String]
+2. Password of the executing user [String]
+3. Id of the Vote Option [int]

+result: Bool: true if successful